DISEASES

-Sustainably independent.
+Sustainably independent

 Personen mit verschiedenen Krankheitsbildern essen am Tisch mithilfe von ORNAMIN Pflegegeschirr mit Trick

-EATING AND DRINKING WITH CERTAIN DISEASES
+EATING AND DRINKING WITH CERTAIN CONDITIONS

 Read more